How To Stop Caring About Someone

 Can’t seem to let go of past love?

 Moving on from someone who has seemingly stopped caring for you can feel especially challenging to navigate alone.
-Certain things we deal with in life can take a bigger toll than others, and if you are having difficulty removing yourself from lingering feelings for a past partner, reaching out to an online therapist or a licensed relationship counselor may provide helpful guidance.
+Certain things we deal with in life can take a bigger toll than others, and if you are having difficulty stop caring about lingering feelings for a past partner, reaching out to an online therapist or a licensed relationship counselor may provide helpful guidance.

 Online therapy can often provide a convenient way to get supportive therapeutic intervention (such as cognitive behavioral therapy)—giving participants the ability to navigate their feelings with a therapist, from the comfort of their own home.
 This can be especially helpful for those who may not feel up to leaving the house due to the weight of their feelings and experiences.

-At its core, cognitive behavioral therapy (CBT) generally aims to reframe the unfavorable thought processes that lead to negative emotions.
+At its core, cognitive behavioral therapy (CBT) generally aims to reframe the unfavorable thought processes that lead to negative emotions, which can help you top stop caring about your ex.

 Learning these reframing tools from a licensed online therapist can often be instrumental in regard to moving on from a past partner or recent breakup.
 Recent studies have shown that virtual CBT is equally as effective as its in-person counterparts—offering support for a wide range of patient-reported conditions, such as depression, post-traumatic stress disorder (PTSD), anxiety disorders, and more.